Alawa language

 Alawa (Galawa) is a moribund Indigenous Australian language spoken by the Alawa people of the Northern Territory.
-In 1991, there were reportedly 18 remaining speakers and 4 semi-speakers.
+In 1991, there were reportedly 18 remaining speakers and 4 semi-speakers, by 2021, the number of people speaking it at home had dropped to 5.

 Phonology

 Consonants

 Alawa has a typical consonant inventory for an Indigenous Australian language, with five contrastive places of articulation, multiple lateral consonants, and no voicing contrast among the stops.